 What makes a full body massage relaxing?

-A full body massage consists of every part of the body.
+A full body massage consists of every part of the body in consultation between the client and therapist.
 Using the Swedish method in your massage helps relax the person on the table.
 Long smooth connecting strokes helps to enhance the meditative mood in the massage.
 I can help you understand a little bit better by letting you know how I give a relaxing full body massage.

 I start with the body in the supine position( that is face up ) I start on the scalp area – if they are OK with me messing up their hair a little bit.
 I start with a scalp massage.
 Massaging all around the hairline area, gently rubbing the follicles on the crown of the scalp all the way back to the base of the head.
 A relaxing massage around the ear bone area.